visiblehandinc/policies/source/sections/introduction.md

 # Introduction

 C3LX, Inc (“C3LX") is committed to ensuring the confidentiality, privacy, integrity, and availability of all electronic protected health information (ePHI) it receives, maintains, processes and/or transmits on behalf of its Users and Clients (“Customers”).
-As providers of disease-specific, patient-facing health and wellness software, C3LX strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure known breaches are completely and effectively communicated in a timely manner.
-The following documents address core policies used by C3LX to maintain compliance and assure the proper protections of infrastructure used to store, process, and transmit ePHI for C3LX Customers.

 C3LX provides secure and compliant cloud-based software.
 This hosted software falls into two broad categories: 1) **Health and Wellness Applications (Apps)** and 2) **Population Health Management & Reporting (Tools)**.
 These Categories are cited throughout polices as Customers in each category inherit different policies, procedures, and obligations from C3LX.

+As providers of disease-specific, patient-facing health and wellness software, C3LX strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure known breaches are completely and effectively communicated in a timely manner.
+The following documents address core policies used by C3LX to maintain compliance and assure the proper protections of infrastructure used to store, process, and transmit ePHI for C3LX Customers.

+## License

+C3LX HIPAA policies have been adapted from the Catalyze, Inc. open-source HIPAA policies.

+The original policies can be found, hosted by Catalyze, [here](https://github.com/catalyzeio/policies).

+The adapted policies can be found, hosted by C3LX, [here](https://github.com/C3LX/policies).

+All policies are licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/)

 ## Health and Wellness Applications (Apps)